Name: Debbie KunesSubjects / Classes Taught: SPANISHDegree(s): M.Ed. Curriculum & Instruction, A.S.U.; B.A. Spanish, N.A.U.Email: email@example.com

 Type of Credit:

 Welcome to my class!
 I look forward to a great year, and I hope you do too.
-To help you do well, here are some things that you need to know:

 We will be using many resources for our projects and learning in this class over the course of the year.